Data Analytics and Visualization

 Schedules

 Go to the recent section.
-This schedule is subject to change and please check back regularly for updates.
+This schedule is subject to change, and please check back regularly for updates.
 All readings and materials can be directly accessed via the links below, although some may require a UW NetID login.
+Some readings and links about R/coding are on each lab session page.

 - Sep 24